 In this step by step how-to tutorial, Tyler with the help of his stunt double Tim, walk you through how easy it is to install our Lowbrow Customs Sportster Hardtail Frame section for 1982-03 Harley-Davidson Sportsters.

-In an afternoon in your garage you can change the entire look of your Sportster and give yourself a good canvas to start your killer chopper or bobber project, especially with the help of all the custom Sportster parts Lowbrow makes and sells!
+In an afternoon in your garage you can change the entire look of your Sportster and give yourself a good canvas to start your killer chopper or bobber project, especially with the help of all the custom Sportster parts Lowbrow makes and sells, including options for a Harley hardtail frame!

 WATCH VIDEO: HOW TO INSTALL A HARLEY SPORTSTER HARDTAIL FRAME